 In 2008, she predicted that terrorists "with whom [President Barack] Obama truly sympathizes" would attempt to "take down" America.

-Fresh off its Saturday premiere at the Tribeca Film Festival in New York (photo of McLeroy and Thurman from Twitter), The Revisionaries was featured at the Dallas International Film Festival.
-The movie was originally a graduate project for University of North Texas film student Scott Thurman.
+Fresh off its Saturday premiere at the Tribeca Film Festival in New York, (photo above of McLeroy and filmmaker Scott Thurman from Twitter), The Revisionaries was featured at the Dallas International Film Festival.
+The movie was originally a graduate project for Thurman, a University of North Texas film student.

 Thurman, 31, wept when he talked about McLeroy, calling him a "warm and kind" man who cooperated completely.
 McLeroy is scheduled to be a guest on The Colbert Report Tuesday night, Thurman said.